What Is Home Automation?

 Home automation, as we know it today, focuses on several key features:

 - Home security equipment

 - Smoke/Carbon Monoxide (CO) detectors

-- Remote or mobile control
+- Remote control

 This type of control can extend to include security systems, which you can arm, disarm, and monitor from anywhere in the world—as long as you have an internet connection.

 First of all, you need to decide which smart home protocol you want to use.
 The most popular protocol is Z-Wave, but you can also choose Zigbee, Wi-Fi, or Thread.

 The protocol you choose will determine which smart home devices you can add on to your system and how you control them.
 You can also use multiple protocols if you have a hub that can support them (such as Samsung SmartThings).

 One of the easiest ways to get started with home automation is through a home security system.
 Many home security systems, like Vivint, ADT, and Abode, include home automation support.
 You can add in smart devices and control them through a mobile app.